 Soldering Torch Tips

 Depending on the size of the piece, you'll want to use the right tip every time.
 However, there are other things to consider when using your torch.
 Many items around you will dissipate the heat such as a vise or a tool you are using, this is called a "heat sink".
-Also, metal cools quickly.
+Also, the metal cools quickly.
 On larger pieces, as you wave the torch tip back and forth across the piece the opposite side is already cooling.
 When this happens you can reflect the heat back onto the piece by building a simple fire brick container.
 Try to heat the piece again inside this container and you'll find that you're not losing as much heat as before.
 This container works well also when melting scrap in a crucible.

 I finally chose the propane/air setup at my house.
 Overall it was enough heat for me with the small pieces that I work on there.
 Plus, running down to the local store to replace it was a huge selling point for me.
 Remember, be patient and have fun as you become accustomed to your new soldering torch set up.